sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 If you have there also TLD configurations for other registrars, be so kind to just cleanup TLD configurations affecting TLDs offered over us.

 **NOTE:** We have **no** Local Presence Service activated by default.
 Please have a further read [here](#local-presence-trustee-service).

+## Uniqueness of domain fields

+The property `Name` in the additional domain fields is used as unique field identifier per TLD.
+Thus specifying it is **MANDATORY**, when you introduce your custom fields or when overriding default field configurations shipped with WHMCS itself.

+NOTE: **NEVER** apply translations by translating the `Name` field directly.
+WHMCS / our registrar module provides mechanisms for that.
+Please refer to the [translation guide](#translating-additional-domain-fields) instead.

 ## Customizing additional domain fields